 Upon searching for “READ_BUCKET_NAME” on Criminal IP, you can find a total of 635 websites.
 Among them, you can also find websites named “NAVERCloud VOD Service TBD,” which are assumed to be demo pages of uploading buckets for NAVER Cloud users.
-However, these websites have demo Endpoint domain address, Access Key ID, and Access Secret Key that are used for file upload testing exposed, when they were supposed to be hidden.
+However, these websites have exposed demo Endpoint domain addresses, Access Key IDs, and Access Secret Keys for file upload testing when they were supposed to be hidden.
 What exacerbates the problem is that there are way more websites like this.

 How to Search for Debug Mode Sites of Django Web Application on Criminal IP Asset Search

 Debug Modes are often used by PHP-based Laravel Framework and python-based Django web applications for convenience in development.
-Despite the convenience the Debug Mode provides, it also rises a problem for both Laravel Framework and Django as it exposes sensitive information to error messages once activated.
+Despite Debug Mode’s convenience, it also poses a problem for both Laravel Framework and Django web applications, as it exposes sensitive information in error messages when activated.

 You can use the following filter to search for websites with enabled Django Debug Mode on Criminal IP Asset Search.

-The HTTP request header exposed on the Django web application contains not only the API Key mentioned so far, but also authentication-related information such as Admin and password, as well as DB account.
+The HTTP request header exposed on a Django web application contains not only the API Key mentioned previously, but also other authentication-related information such as admin and password credentials and DB account information.

 You can also look for Laravel websites with enabled Debug mode with the filter below.